Welcome to Montclair State University!

 - You will need to catch the NJ Transit train from Newark Liberty International Airport to Secaucus Junction

 - Once in Secaucus Junction, you will need to connect with the Montclair-Boonton Line.
 Please note that this is a commuter train that does not run on weekends.
 Use the NJ Transit website to search for instructions for catching the train (Newark Liberty International Airport to Montclair State University) or download the NJ Transit Mobile App.
-The cost will be approximately $15.50.
 You can purchase tickets on the app or at the train station using cash or a credit card.

 From John F. Kennedy International Airport (JFK)